Linear Regression

 Likelihood Ratio Test (LRT)

-Recall at the beginning of the Multiple Regression section, we noted Occam’s Razor, and that we are obliged to find and use the most parimonious model.
-Well we have two models, which is better in this regard.
+Recall at the beginning of the Multiple Regression section, we noted Occam’s Razor, and that we are obliged to find and use the most parsimonious model.

 We now have what is called “nested” models.
 The second model mod2